Rokawoo/GoogleImageWebScraper/README.md

 # ImageWebScraperForDiscordWebhook-Local by Rokawoo https://rokawoo.neocities.org/
 Webscraper for google images.

 This Webscraper will both send messages to a discord webhook and write to a local file the most recent search.
+SafeSearch is on no matter what you choose.

 Instructions:

 1.)
-Import Libraries, enter 'pip install beautifulsoup4 discord-webhook requests' in shell or terminal.
+Import Libraries, enter 'pip install beautifulsoup4 discord-webhook requests' in shell/terminal.

 2.)
 Download code and open editor.